adamint/spotify-web-api-kotlin/README.md

 provided implementation of `after` in this library.
 You will need to do it yourself, if necessary.

 #### LinkedResults
-Some endpoints, like `PlaylistsAPI.getPlaylistTracks`, return a LinkedResult, which is a simple wrapper around the list of objects.
+Some endpoints, like `PlaylistAPI.getPlaylistTracks`, return a LinkedResult, which is a simple wrapper around the list of objects.
 With this, we have access to its Spotify API url (with `href`), and we provide simple methods to parse that url.